fredcons/vagrant-elasticsearch/README.md

 ## Tools

 [es2unix](https://github.com/elastic/es2unix) is available in the path.
-The [bigdesk](http://bigdesk.org/) and [head](http://mobz.github.io/elasticsearch-head/) plugins are installed VM provisioning is made with Ansible, with significant portions of code borrowed from [Traackr/ansible-elasticsearch](https://github.com/Traackr/ansible-elasticsearch)
+The [bigdesk](http://bigdesk.org/) and [head](http://mobz.github.io/elasticsearch-head/) plugins are installed.
+VM provisioning is made with Ansible, with significant portions of code borrowed from [Traackr/ansible-elasticsearch](https://github.com/Traackr/ansible-elasticsearch).

 ## Todo